 On July 22, 2020, I issued Executive Order 20-81 requiring Minnesotans to wear a face covering in certain settings to prevent the spread of COVID-19.
 According to the CDC, face coverings are effective in preventing the transmission of respiratory droplets that may spread COVID-19.
 Ideally, face coverings should be worn in combination with other infection control measures, including social distancing, but face coverings are especially important in settings where social distancing is difficult to maintain.
 Many states are now mandating face coverings in certain settings to control the spread of COVID-19.
-As of September 11, 2020, 34 states, Washington D.C., and Puerto Rico have implemented a face covering requirement.
-Federal officials have applauded our efforts, supported our common sense initiatives, and encouraged us to "buckle down" in our efforts to keep each other safe from the virus.
+As of November 12, 2020, at least 33 states have implemented a statewide face-covering requirement.
+Federal officials have applauded our efforts, supported our commonsense initiatives, and encouraged us to "buckle down" in our efforts to keep each other safe from the virus.
 Our collective actions have saved lives, but the threat remains, and our work must continue.

 Thanks to Minnesotans' compliance with previous executive orders, we have reopened most sectors of our economy.
 In consultation with public health and occupational safety experts, we have implemented science-driven protections to keep our citizens safe and our businesses open.
 Nonetheless, the science and experience of other states show that increased social interaction leads to an increased presence of the virus in our communities and increased demands on our health care system.
-Indeed, other states that relaxed pandemic-related restrictions too quickly saw dramatic outbreaks of the virus and needed to reinstate restrictions.
-To avoid the fate of those other states, we continue to need statewide coordination and resources to fight the pandemic.
+Minnesota's neighbors-South Dakota, North Dakota, Iowa and Wisconsin-recorded the four largest statewide increases in case counts in the first week of November and currently have the highest infection rates in the nation.
+To avoid the fate of our neighbors, we continue to need statewide coordination and resources to fight the pandemic.
 The State Emergency Operations Center provides ongoing support to local governments, and-as the appropriation of significant public funds to fight the pandemic plainly shows-local resources continue to be inadequate to address the threat.

-In Minnesota Statutes 2019, section 12.31, subdivision 2(a), the Minnesota Legislature authorized the Governor to declare a peacetime emergency when an act of nature endangers life and property and local government resources are inadequate to handle the situation.
+In Minnesota Statutes 2020, section 12.31, subdivision 2(a), the Minnesota Legislature authorized the Governor to declare a peacetime emergency when an act of nature endangers life and property and local government resources are inadequate to handle the situation.
 With the approval of the Executive Council, a peacetime emergency may continue for up to 30 days.
-Minnesota Statutes 2019, section 12.31, subdivision 2(b), provides the mechanism for the Governor to extend a peacetime emergency beyond 30 days.
+Minnesota Statutes 2020, section 12.31, subdivision 2(b), provides the mechanism for the Governor to extend a peacetime emergency beyond 30 days.
 If the Governor determines a need to extend a peacetime emergency declaration beyond 30 days, and the Legislature is not sitting in session, the Governor must issue a call immediately convening both houses of the Legislature.

 The Legislature adjourned its regular session on May 17, 2020.
-On June 10, 2020, July 10, 2020, and August 7, 2020, I issued proclamations calling the Legislature into special sessions.
-On September 9, 2020, I again issued a proclamation calling the Legislature into a fourth special session to begin today, September 11, 2020.
+On June 10, 2020, July 10, 2020, August 7, 2020, September 9, 2020, and October 7, 2020, I issued proclamations calling the Legislature into special sessions.
+On November 9, 2020, I again issued a proclamation calling the Legislature into a sixth special session to begin today, November 12, 2020.
 The Legislature may terminate a peacetime emergency extending beyond 30 days by a majority vote of each house.